FlyingSuperman/python_coding/README.md

 State means several different things: and in the course they are mentioned like this:
 1).ture state / acutal state
 2).measured state / measurement
 3).estimate state / estimation /belif
-4).predicted state / predict / belif_bar / ~~bel~~
+4).predicted state / predict / belif_bar
-**In coding, for Kalman Filter how to represent the belif?**
+**In coding, for Kalman Filter how to represent the state?**
-Kalman Filter: belif is a Gaussian, just use mean and covariance.
+Kalman Filter: state is a Gaussian, just use mean and covariance.
+here state mentioned means: estimated state and predicted state, and in the course pseudo-code they use the symbol bel and bel_bar respectively.
-**For the psu**
+**For the pseudocode, how to reprsent state**
 **Simplified procedure of Bayes Filter:**
-State means several different
-belif == estimation
-1).
-The very beginning is the belif of state in time step (t-1).
-    首先要知道t-1时刻的belif, belif就是你对drone所处的state的estimation。
-2).
-Receive measurement from
 **Simplified procedure of Kalman Filter:**
 1).
 From control predict next state.
 2).
 Receive measurement from